doughsay/room.js/doc/DEMO_MUDLIB.md

 #### lib\_ediblecontainer

-A base object for designing single use items containing edible things, such as a cup of tea, a plate of potatoes, etc. When used, they'd become an empty cup, an empty plate, etc.
+A base object for designing single use items containing edible things, such as a cup of tea, a plate of potatoes, etc. When used, they become an empty cup, an empty plate, etc.

 Traits: **lib\_item**, **lib\_traits\_edible**